tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

 ### Larcenist
 Uncommon card

-Steal the most recent card of each enemy
+Steal the most recent card of a random enemy

 ---
 ### Mom get the camera